 Where are the five worst spots for hunger?

 Where is hunger?
-Developing nations account for 791 million or 98 percent of chronically undernourished people.
+Developing nations account for 791 million or 98% of chronically undernourished people.
 The five regions with the highest number of hungry people as a proportion of population include:

 The report notes that “the greatest food security challenges overall remain in sub-Saharan Africa,” where every day more than 1 in 4 people lack adequate food.
 Yet, Asia has the highest number of hungry individuals: 525.6 million people.